kazotka/discord.js/readme.md

 ## How it works?
 It's simple, first make sure you have the necessary development tools, whether it's your vs.code or encroe nodejs, as well as the site allowing the realization of your application.
 [This website](discordjs.guide/preparations/) and [this website too.](code.visualstudio.com)
-Then when all is good create a terminal and enter the following command npm i after this done I let you use this template to improve yourself and if you want to improve yourself I advise you [this site](discordjs.guide).
+Then when all is good create a terminal and enter the following command ''npm i'' after this done I let you use this template to improve yourself and if you want to improve yourself I advise you [this site](discordjs.guide).